-4.1.7.1 Future assessments
+4.7.1 Future assessments

-- The USA is expected to deliver several projects into the CCS pipeline in the next 5 years: - IL: ICCS Project: this project follows (but is administratively separate to) the pilot IBDP project in Decatur, Illinois.
+The USA is expected to deliver several projects into the CCS pipeline in the next 5 years:

+- IL: ICCS Project: this project follows (but is administratively separate to) the pilot IBDP project in Decatur, Illinois.
 CO2 injection and monitoring continues through 2020.
 The final injection volume needs to be updated when it becomes available. - CarbonSAFE Initiative (the Carbon Storage Assurance Facility Enterprise) is a DOE-funded program focused on the development of geological storage sites with the potential to store at least 50 Mt CO2.
 The timeframe for deployment is 2025-2035.
 Currently there are 13 projects at the 'pre-feasibility' stage and 6 being funded to better establish the 'feasibility' of a project.
 The funding cycle for many of these ends in during 2020-2021 and so results should be available for update in the next two assessment cycles.
-It is anticipated that the projects which succeed at the 'Feasibility' stage will be the major projects with the best chance of progressing to the FEED study stage and onward to project commerciality.

-• Gulf Coast Offshore opportunity: a key area which is under-represented in the current SRMS database is the offshore zone and the offshore Gulf Coast.
+It is anticipated that the projects which succeed at the 'Feasibility' stage and onward to project commerciality. - Gulf Coast Offshore opportunity: a key area which is under-represented in the current SRMS database is the offshore zone and the offshore Gulf Coast.
 The region is represented by two Pre-Feasibility CarbonSAFE projects, but any future country update should include published reviews of the offshore potential.